Updated on: June 20, 2019

 The acquisition system (or subsystem if you’re seeing acquisition as part of a bigger plan you’re implementing, we think you should) is made up of all the processes you’ve put in place across sales, marketing, and product to drive people to your website and convince them to give your service or product a chance.

-A billing system automates the process of collecting a payment and recording the sale (for your records and your customer’s).
+A recurring billing system automates the process of collecting a payment and recording the sale (for your records and your customer’s).

 What have the two got to do with each other?

 Billing systems are evolving to close the loop